 You will be required to have two people to propose and second your intention and they should also print and sign their names on your letter.

-All letters must be received in the Students’ Union Office by close of business (5pm) Friday 2 March 2018.
+All letters of intent (addressed to RAUSU President) must be received in the Students’ Union Office by close of business (5pm) Thursday 5 March 2020.

 Following acceptance and permission to run, you may begin preparations for your election campaign.
 Candidates will be interviewed prior to campaign week.

-Campaign week will start the week commencing 12 March and The Election will take place on Thursday 15 March.
-Further information about permissible campaign material will be globalised in due course
+Campaign week will start the week commencing 13 March and The Election will take place on Thursday 19 March 2020.
+Further information about permissible campaign material will be globalised in due course.

-During election week, on Tuesday 13 March, all candidates will be required to stand and deliver their manifesto in a ‘Question Time’ scenario in the Tithe Barn and will receive d answer questions from the student body.
+During election week, on Tuesday 17 March, all candidates will be required to stand and deliver their manifesto in a ‘Question Time’ scenario in the Tithe Barn and will receive and answer questions from the student body.
 Further details about this event will be circulated nearer the time.

 Every student at the RAU is entitled to vote.